bitterfly/regex_automaton/README.md

 This project is for the "Applications of Finite Automata" course at FMI (Faculty of Mathematics and Informatics) written in Go.

 It builds the minimal automaton for a given dictionary.
-The program then can answers queries in the form of regular expressions.
+The program then can answer queries in the form of regular expressions.
 It returns the words from the dictionary that match the regular expression.
 It recognises UTF-8 symbols.

 # Usage: